awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

  - [vue-uniq-ids ★14](https://github.com/termosa/vue-uniq-ids) - Vue.js 2.x plugin that helps to use id-related attributes with no side-effect
  - [vue-multivue ★5](https://github.com/drewjbartlett/vue-multivue) - Use multiple vue apps of the same class on the same page.
  - [vue-affix ★88](https://github.com/eddiemf/vue-affix) - A Vue.js 2.x plugin that affixes an element in the window while you scroll, similar to Bootstrap Affix but much simpler and smarter
- - [X-Browser-Update-Vue ★6](https://github.com/OXOYO/X-Browser-Update-Vue) - A Vue.js browser-update plugin.
+ - [X-Browser-Update-Vue ★7](https://github.com/OXOYO/X-Browser-Update-Vue) - A Vue.js browser-update plugin.
- - [vue-query-builder ★168](https://github.com/dabernathy89/vue-query-builder) - A UI component for building complex queries with nested conditionals.
+ - [vue-query-builder ★173](https://github.com/dabernathy89/vue-query-builder) - A UI component for building complex queries with nested conditionals.
- - [vue-info-card ★29](https://github.com/karakanb/vue-info-card) - A simple and beautiful card component with an elegant spark line and CSS3 flip animation.
+ - [vue-info-card ★36](https://github.com/karakanb/vue-info-card) - A simple and beautiful card component with an elegant spark line and CSS3 flip animation.
  - [v-offline ★63](https://github.com/vinayakkulkarni/v-offline) - Simple, tiny and easy to use detection of offline & online events for your Vue app (less than 390b minified)
- - [vue-word-cloud ★31](https://github.com/SeregPie/VueWordCloud) - A word cloud generator.
+ - [vue-word-cloud ★38](https://github.com/SeregPie/VueWordCloud) - A word cloud generator.
- - [vue-flat-surface-shader](https://github.com/grzhan/vue-flat-surface-shader) - A Vue component for [flat surface shader ★2126 ⏳2Y](https://github.com/wagerfield/flat-surface-shader)
+ - [vue-flat-surface-shader](https://github.com/grzhan/vue-flat-surface-shader) - A Vue component for [flat surface shader ★2136 ⏳2Y](https://github.com/wagerfield/flat-surface-shader)
  - [vue-easteregg ★1](https://github.com/ddgll/vue-easteregg) - Easey add an easteregg to your vue app (default with konami code)
  - [vue-barcode-scanner ★19](https://github.com/noomerzx/vue-barcode-scanner)
  - [vue-heatmapjs ★51](https://github.com/BrockReece/vue-heatmapjs) - A Vue directive for tracking and visualising mouse activity
  - [vue-maze ★15](https://github.com/meganetaaan/vue-maze) - An itty-bitty maze game made as Vue.js component
  - [vue-drag-verify ★13](https://github.com/AshleyLv/vue-drag-verify) - This is a vue component, which is sliding to unlock for login or sign up.
- - [vue-balloon ★22](https://github.com/kevinwarne/vue-balloon) - Vue components for creating fixed, zoomable containers in the corner of a page.
+ - [vue-balloon ★25](https://github.com/kevinwarne/vue-balloon) - Vue components for creating fixed, zoomable containers in the corner of a page.
 Similar to the mail composition wrapper used in gmail.
- - [vue-sticker ★100](https://github.com/KamilOcean/vue-sticker) - Sticker effect to any directions
+ - [vue-sticker ★105](https://github.com/KamilOcean/vue-sticker) - Sticker effect to any directions
- - [v-rating ★3](https://github.com/vinayakkulkarni/v-rating) - ⭐️ Rating component in Semantic-UI made with VueJS (< 500B gzipped, blazing fast)
+ - [v-rating ★8](https://github.com/vinayakkulkarni/v-rating) - ⭐️ Rating component in Semantic-UI made with VueJS (< 500B gzipped, blazing fast)
  - [vue-content-placeholders ★380](https://github.com/michalsnik/vue-content-placeholders) -  Composable components for rendering fake (progressive) content like facebook in vue
  - [vue-page-designer ★4](https://github.com/fireyy/vue-page-designer) - Vue component for drag-and-drop to design and build mobile website.
+ - [vue-creativecommons ★0](https://github.com/julon/vue-creativecommons) - CreativeCommons.org Vue.js components library.

 ### Tabs

  - [vue-tabs ★91](https://github.com/cristijora/vue-tabs) - Simple tabs and pills.